cedricsellin/travelapp/readme.md

 We are reloading all the information at each instance because the service from pixabay is rotating the URLs and the weather could be changing
 We could cache a bunch of the information to improve performance but this isn't needed for this project

-In this project we will have a web app allowing the users to input a location, date and it will return a picture of the place in addition to the weather information
+In this project we will have a web app allowing the users to input a location, date and it will return a picture of the place in addition to the weather information.
+If the picture is not available it will fetch an image of the country

 At the initial stage the application will query the server for the past trip information